-Madsen Wire is becoming a leader in welded wire products.
-Along with the standard list of methods to join wire listed below, Madsen Wire has 2 Ideal Wire Mesh welding machines along with a Schlatter.
+Madsen Steel Wire is becoming a leader in welded wire products.
+Along with the standard list of methods to join wire listed below, Madsen Steel Wire has 2 Ideal Wire Mesh welding machines along with a Schlatter.
 These are state of the art wire mesh welding.

 There are countless welding processes, but just a few are used when welding wire products.
 Wire to wire or wire to tube or sheet metal welding can only be accomplished by pressure or joining the parts together.
 Joining welds for flat surface applications are produced by arc welding using filler metal without much if any pressure.
 Resistance welding is accomplished under pressure without filler metal and does not melt any part of the wire being joined.
 We have:

 - T Welders